Holindauer/Groth16-zkSnark/README.md

 s = a = (a_1, ... , a_n), a_1 = 1, a{}_{i, i>1} \in \mathbb{F_p}
 $$

 Note that the interpolation of each row of the column vector maps to the dimension of that row - 1.
-And all arithmatic operations are done in the field mod a prime $\mathbb{F_p}$.
+And all arithmatic operations are done in the finite field $\mathbb{F_p}$.

-The following is equivalent to the R1CS representation:
+The following is congruent to the R1CS representation:

+$$
+Ls \circ Rs = Os
+$$

 $$
 (U \cdot s)(V \cdot s) = W \cdot s